Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-train.html.markdown

 To top it off, the emissions savings are huge.
 On average, trains in the UK emit 6 times less CO2 than the equivalent flight, and on the continent, where most trains are electrified, the emissions are 10 times less.

 For short-haul flights, the time taken travelling is about the same as the train equivalent by the time you have factored in check-in and transfers.
-We are firmly of the opinion there are no disadvantage to travelling by train – only advantages!
+We are firmly of the opinion there are no disadvantages to travelling by train – only advantages!

 If you haven't already explored [seat61.com](http://seat61.com), take a look.
 This encyclopaedic website gives information about travelling to every country in the world without flying, and comes highly recommended.